mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

         .collect { println(it) }
 ```

-The `catch` function will intercept the `RuntimeException` and will emit the `tomHolland` actor value.
+The `catch` function will intercept the `RuntimeException` and emit the `tomHolland` actor value.
 The output of the program will be:

 ```
 The Spider Men flow is starting